 Federal Financial Aid Regulations allow a student to retake any previously passed course one time.
 For this purpose, passed means any grade higher than an "F," regardless of any school or program policy requiring a higher grade in order to meet academic program requirements.
 This retaken class may be counted towards a student's enrollment status and the student may be awarded Title IV aid for the enrollment status based on inclusion of the class.
-After the one allowed repeat of any course in which a student receives an "F," we are not allowed to count this course towards a student's enrollment in this course.
+After the one allowed repeat of any course in which a student receives an "F," we are not allowed to count this course towards a student's enrollment status or award federal financial aid for enrollment in this course.
 If a student withdraws from a course they are repeating, the attempt of this course does not count as the one allowed repeat and they may again repeat the course one time.